vados-cosmonic/wasmcon2024-couchbase-workshop/README.md

 ## 👷 Workshop

-In this workshop, we'll be building **NuBase**, an experimental new database with an HTTP API, powered by Couchbase.
+In this workshop, we'll be building **NuKV**, an experimental new database with an HTTP API, powered by Couchbase.

 By the end of the workshop, we will: